 "A what?"
 Izzy said, not knowing what it meant.
 He'd said it once before but they hadn't had time for him to explain what it meant.

-"Noisy."
-Nick responded.
+"Noisy," Nick responded.
 "Is there...
-Is there a place we could go to talk where it's a little more quiet?"
+Is there a place we could go to talk where it's a little quieter?"

 "Izzy..."
 Bella warned.

 "Just for quiet conversation!" she said in her own defense.
 "It's just too crowded and noisy here is all."

 "Make sure you're home on time or dad'll be on you like bees on honey, Honey."